JPFrancoia/JPFrancoia.github.io/_posts/2023-01-14-authentication-sso.md

 ```

 When Facebook is done setting permissions, it will call our `/auth/callback`
 endpoint.
-Here is the function and the datastructures that will take care of the query:
+Here is the function and the data structures that will take care
+of the query:

 ```go
 import (